SHA-2

 SHA-2 (Secure Hash Algorithm 2) is a set of cryptographic hash functions designed by the United States National Security Agency (NSA) and first published in 2001.
 They are built using the Merkle–Damgård construction, from a one-way compression function itself built using the Davies–Meyer structure from a specialized block cipher.

 SHA-2 includes significant changes from its predecessor, SHA-1.
 The SHA-2 family consists of six hash functions with digests (hash values) that are 224, 256, 384 or 512 bits: SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256.
-SHA-256 and SHA-512 are novel hash functions computed with eight 32-bit and 64-bit words, respectively.
+SHA-256 and SHA-512 are hash functions whose digests are eight 32-bit and 64-bit words, respectively.
 They use different shift amounts and additive constants, but their structures are otherwise virtually identical, differing only in the number of rounds.
 SHA-224 and SHA-384 are truncated versions of SHA-256 and SHA-512 respectively, computed with different initial values.
 SHA-512/224 and SHA-512/256 are also truncated versions of SHA-512, but the initial values are generated using the method described in Federal Information Processing Standards (FIPS) PUB 180-4.

 SHA-2 was first published by the National Institute of Standards and Technology (NIST) as a U.S. federal standard.
-The SHA-2 family of algorithms are patented in the U.S..
-The United States has released the patent under a royalty-free license.
+The SHA-2 family of algorithms are patented in the U.S. The United States has released the patent under a royalty-free license.

-As of 2011, the best public attacks break preimage resistance for 52 out of 64 rounds of SHA-256 or 57 out of 80 rounds of SHA-512, and collision resistance for 46 out of 64 rounds of SHA-256.
+As of 2011 the best public attacks break preimage resistance for 52 out of 64 rounds of SHA-256 or 57 out of 80 rounds of SHA-512, and collision resistance for 46 out of 64 rounds of SHA-256.